-This manual covers only the joystick piloting system and does not address the maintenance of the engines, transmissions, or other vessel components or systems.
-For information covering your engine and transmission, refer to the appropriate engine operation and maintenance manual.
-For all other information, refer to your vessel operations manual.
+This manual covers only the joystick piloting system and does not address the maintenance of the engines, transmissions, or other boat components or systems.
+For information covering the engine and transmission, refer to the appropriate engine operation and maintenance manual.
+For all other information, refer to the boat operations manual.

-It is the operator's responsibility to ensure that all safety checks are performed, ensure that all lubrication and maintenance instructions are complied with for safe operation, and return the vessel to a Mercury Marine dealer or authorized repair facility for a periodic checkup.
-If you have any questions about how to perform these checks, consult your dealer or distributor for additional information.
+It is the operator's responsibility to ensure that all safety checks are performed, ensure that all lubrication and maintenance instructions are complied with for safe operation, and return the boat to a Mercury Marine dealer or authorized repair facility for a periodic checkup.
+If there are any questions about how to perform these checks, consult the dealer or distributor for additional information.
 While many owners are capable of performing these checks, it is best to have all checks and maintenance performed by a trained service technician.